Annali-Casanueva/annali-casanueva.github.io/pages/en/research.md

 page: /research/
 ---

-I study the effects and determinants of modern protest using original and rich data sources, with a specific focus on the role of social media.
+I study the causes and effects of modern protests, using original and rich data sources, with a specific focus on the role of social media.
 I am particularly interested in protests affecting minorities and marginalized groups.

 Published, peer-reviewed papers
 ===============================